The chayote or christophine: planting, caring for, and harvesting

 Transplanting Outdoors

-Once frosts are definitively behind you, chayote seedlings can be transplanted outdoors.
-Certain soil and exposure requirements must be met.
-The christophine needs sun and warmth.
-That’s why it should be planted in full sun and sheltered from cold northerly winds, for example against a south-facing wall or trellis.
+Once the frosts are definitively behind you, the chayote seedlings can be transplanted outdoors.
+Certain requirements must be met in terms of soil and exposure.
+The chayote needs sun and warmth.
+This is why it should be planted in full sun and sheltered from cold northerly winds, for example against a wall or trellis facing south.

-For planting, you’ll need deep, loose, well-worked, and light soil.
-It should also be perfectly drained, fairly moist and humus-bearing, enriched with organic matter (manure, compost…).
+For planting, you need deep, loose, well-worked, and light soil.
+It should also be perfectly drained, fairly moist and humus-bearing, enriched with organic matter (manure, compost, etc.).

 How to Plant?